gi-no/blog_mean_stack/article2.md

 [f:id:paiza:20150706145600p:plain]

-Until now, message list shows all users' messages.
+Until now, the message list shows all users' messages.
 Let's add a feature to list only user messages or only starred messages.

 #### Add client-side routing
 Create new URLs to show each user's messages or starred messages.

-* User messages: /users/ユーザID
+* User messages: /users/USER-ID
-* Starred messages: /users/ユーザID/starred
+* Starred messages: /users/USER-ID/starred

-Client-side routing is set using $stateProvider.state function.
-Add above URLs to routing with the same controller(MainCtrl) and template(main.html).
-To filter messages, we set query.
+Client-side routing is set using "$stateProvider.state" function.
+Add the above URLs to routing with the same controller ("MainCtrl") and template ("main.html").
+To filter messages, we set a query.
 Add "query" to "resolve" field.
-Filter by user for user messages, and filter by stars field for starred messages.
+Filter by user for user messages, and filter by user ID of "stars" field for starred messages.

 On MongoDB, we can write queries using JavaScript.
-So, we can just transfer the query to MongoDB through Server-side API to filter messages.
+So, we can just transfer the query to MongoDB through the server-side API to filter messages.

 Note that if you put "/users/:userId" first on the routing, "starred" will be part of userId.
 So, put "/users/:userId/stared" before that.